bencline1/Allpix_GaAs/src/modules/DepositionBichsel/README.md

 Resulting number of charge carriers is fluctuated using Gaussian distribution with charge carriers as mean and charge carriers times Fano factor as width.

-Tracking between multiple detectors is peformed in vacuum, i.e. no additional scattering in other materials than the sensors is considered.
+Tracking between multiple detectors is performed in vacuum, i.e. no additional scattering in other materials than the sensors is considered.
 The intersection between a particle track and the sensor volume is performed using the Liang-Barsky line-clipping algorithm [@lineclipping].

 ### Parameters